zaynahxc/pxt-microbit/docs/courses/csintro/iteration.md

 ![Guitar Picture](/static/courses/csintro/iteration/guitar.jpg)

-This lesson introduces the concept of looping and iteration.
-Presents the 'While' block as a combination of an iteration and a conditional statement.
+This unit introduces the concept of iteration—or ways to make things repeat.
+In MakeCode, this is accomplished with loop blocks.
+You will learn to code with three types of loop blocks as well as sprite and music blocks.
+In the project, you'll code your own unique program using loops, variables, and other blocks you've explored and learned.
+You'll design and build an object that uses sound, display, and motion in some way.
+To incorporate sound and motion, additional materials such as micro-servo motors (a small motor) and crocodile clips are recommended for Lessons B and C.

 ## Lesson objectives

-Students will...
+You will...

 * Understand the value of iteration in programming
 * Understand looping as a form of iteration
 * Learn how and when to use the Looping blocks ‘repeat’, ‘while’, and ‘for’